determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``image``
 =========

-Defines the default docker image to use when executing the workload.
-If a docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overridden.
+Defines the default Docker image to use when executing the workload.
+If a Docker image is specified in the :ref:`experiment config <exp-environment-image>` this default is overridden.
 This image must be accessible via ``docker pull`` to every Determined agent machine in the cluster.
 Users can configure different container images for NVIDIA GPU tasks using the ``cuda`` key (``gpu`` prior to